douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

 ---
 ## 2.1 Describe the core architectural componentd of azure
 ## azure regions, regional pairs and soverign regions
-* a geography boundry is oten a country
+* a geography boundry is often a country
 * each georgraphy is broken into two or more `regions` each of which are hundreds of miles apart
 * MS also operate isolated regions which are government specific
 * within each georgraphy MS has created another logical boundry called a `regional pair`
-* to meet government requiremts about data soverence they have created soverign clouds that are `seperate` from the public cloud
+* to meet government requirements about data soverence they have created soverign clouds that are `seperate` from the public cloud
 * within the azure government soverign cloud there are a subnset of datacentres that are DoD approved and are approved for DoD usage
 ## availability zones
-The fact regions are physically seperated by hundreds of miles protects azure user fromadat loss and application outages caused by disasters in a particulare region
+The fact regions are physically seperated by hundreds of miles protects azure users from data loss and application outages caused by disasters in a particular region
 * To ensure data and apps are available, Azure created `availabilty zones` to safe guard against a building outage in that region
 * there is at least three az's within each region
 * each AZ has seperate cooling, power and networking
 * by deploying into multiple AZ's you can ensure high availability and fault tolerance
-* MS support a 99.99 SLA is you deploy into multiple Az's
+* MS supports a 99.99 SLA if you deploy into multiple Az's
 * there are two categories of services that support az's
     * zonal services
     * zone-redundant services